 Records may need to be retained beyond this date, specifically:

-- For studies subject to HIPAA, signed HIPAA authorization forms must be retained for a minimum of six (6) years from the date it was obtained.
+- For studies subject to HIPAA, signed HIPAA authorization forms (or if using a combined informed consent and HIPAA authorization form, the signed informed consent/authorization) must be retained for a minimum of six (6) years from the date it was obtained.

 - For studies conducted under an IND, records must be retained for two (2) years after approval of a marketing application for the drug for the indication for which it is being investigated or, if no application is to be filed or if the application is not approved for such indication, until 2 years after the investigation is discontinued and FDA is notified.

 - For studies conducted under an IDE or HDE, records must be retained during the investigation and for a period of two (2) years after the latest of either: the date on which the investigation is terminated or completed, or the date that the records are no longer required for purposes of supporting a premarket approval application, a notice of completion of a product development protocol, a humanitarian device exemption application, a premarket notification submission, or a request for De Novo classification.

 - For research subject to VA regulations, records, including codes or keys linking subject data to identifiers, must be retained for six (6) years following the federal fiscal year end (September 30th) after the study has been closed by the VA.

 - If the research involves intellectual property, data must be kept for as long as may be necessary to protect any intellectual property claims resulting from the work.

 - If any charges regarding the research arise, such as allegations of misconduct in research or financial conflict of interest, data must be retained until such charges are fully resolved.